harsha-illuri/multiclass_text_classfier/README.md

 # multiclass_text_classfier
-This project is aimed to classify non mutex human errors on a sentence level of Nuclear power plant incident reports.
+This project is aimed to classify non mutex human errors from Nuclear power plant incident reports on a sentece level.
 Besides indentifying errors with a pin point accuracy, This could also help with analysing the relationships between the errors.

 ## General Guidelines: